pmjadams/Cuis-Smalltalk-Learn/RoughGuide.md

 # Techniques of Interest

-- Shows how to set up a specialized SystemWindow using method #buildMorphicWindow.
+- Shows how to set up a specialized SystemWindow using method `buildMorphicWindow`.

+- Uses `LayoutMorph`s and `LayoutSpec`s

 - Shows a useful application built with a small amount of code.